Szwochm/wwwEnum/README.md

  This indicates that this file does exist, thus we can make an educated guess that the version of pfsense is either 2_6_0 or the master branch.
  NOTE: Sometimes it appears that nothing happens.
 If you receive a 200 request on some files, and a 404 on others, that is a strong indication that this method workds.
 403's may or may not indicate the existence of a file / directory.

- To further verify we can try files from other versions that we know are missing in master.
+ To further verify we can try files from other versions

 ![image](https://github.com/Szwochm/wwwEnum/assets/1501624/fe071ebe-5d1a-4fc7-9a46-dfcc04c812c5)

- On attempting the request we get the following...
+ On attempting the request to csrf_error.php which exists on master but not 2_4_3 we get the following...
  ![image](https://github.com/Szwochm/wwwEnum/assets/1501624/efa3a36e-692c-40b2-8aa1-15ab1214f8e6)

  So obviously the file exists.
 This is in the "added files" section indicating that the master branch has this file but 2_4_3 does not. -- Note review the disclaimer.
 Know what will happen if you request arbitary files on a webapp.